elmomoilanen/k-in-a-row/fe/README.md

 ## Production

 Firebase hosting is used in production.

 This directory has been connected to a Firebase project by running `firebase init` command.
+As a result of running the command, two public Firebase configuration files were added to this directory which are required when running the frontend deployment pipeline.

 GitHub workflow `deploy-fe.yml` uploads a new release to Firebase for every versioned push event to the main branch.
+For the frontend deployment pipeline, `PUBLIC_API_URL` (backend's production URL) and `FIREBASE_SERVICE_ACCOUNT_K_INAROW` (service account credentials) must have been stored as secrets in GitHub's Actions secrets.